MAGNUS ARNDT & THOMAS POULSEN FROM TAKE-ONE

 BA students in Media Studies on the 6th semester

-They started working on their first assignments together during the summer of 2020 and founded TK1 Media in November 2020
+They started working on their first assignments together during the summer of 2020 and founded take-one in November 2020

 Magnus is in charge of digital marketing and production